azure-ad-b2c/saml-sp/saml-rp-spec.md

 ```

 ## Sign-out
 When you want to sign the user out of the app, it is not enough to clear your app's cookies or otherwise end the session with the user.
 You must also redirect the user to Azure AD to sign out.
-If you fail to do so, the user might be able to reauthenticate to your app without entering their credentials again.
+If you fail to do so, the user might be able to re-authenticate to your app without entering their credentials again.
 This is because they will have a valid single sign-on session with Azure AD.

 To sign-out, you use the `<SingleLogoutService>` Location with the preferred binding.